How to Prepare a Brunch or Breakfast Picnic

 Start Your Day Off Right

-Whether you enjoy these recipes at a traditional breakfast served at home or at an outdoor picnic while enjoying nature, they will give you a jump start on a beautiful day.
-If you decide to take my suggestion for an early morning breakfast picnic, don't forget to take time to stop and smell the flowers!
+Whether you enjoy these dishes at a traditional breakfast or brunch served at home, or outdoors while enjoying nature, they will give you a jump start on a beautiful day.
+And, don't forget to take time to stop and smell the flowers!

 Take Time to Smell the Flowers